Learn to dance with us…..

 Private dance lessons are held on on:

-- Tuesday early evening at Boreham Village Hall, Main Road, Boreham, CM3 3JD
+- Tuesday afternoon and early evening at Boreham Village Hall, Main Road, Boreham, CM3 3JD

 - Wednesday afternoons and early evenings at Hasketon Village Hall, Tymmes Place, Hasketon, Suffolk IP13.